MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/teradata-connection-type-pbirb.md

 ---
-title: "Teradata connection type for Power BI paginated report| Microsoft Docs"
+title: "Teradata connection type for Power BI paginated reports| Microsoft Docs"
-description: Use the information in this article about the Teradata connection type to learn how to build a paginated report using this data source. ms.date: 01/27/2023 ms.service: powerbi ms.subservice: report-builder
+description: Use the information in this article about the Teradata connection type to learn how to build a Power BI paginated report using this data source. ms.date: 01/27/2023 ms.service: powerbi ms.subservice: report-builder